-Have you ever been frustrated by crowded neighborhood streets?
-Did you know that Vineyard was planned in such a way that each unit has designated garage and/or driveway parking spots for each single-family dwelling unit.
-Please, make sure your designated parking areas aren’t taken up by camping trailers, RVs or other similar vehicles!
-Vineyard City Code requires camping trailers and RVs to be parked in side or rear yards and screened from front yards and streets by a fence in order to ensure designated parking spots are utilized for their intended use.
-(Vineyard Zoning Code 15.34.100) In this way we can guarantee that no sidewalks will be obstructed by trailers (Vineyard Municipal Code 10.08.020), and that streets are clear from unnecessary cars parking on the side of streets (Vineyard Municipal Code 10.04.040).
+Make sure your designated parking areas aren’t taken up by camping trailers, RVs or other similar vehicles.
+Vineyard City Code requires camping trailers and RVs to be parked inside or rear yards in order to ensure designated parking spots are utilized for their intended use.
+(Vineyard Zoning Code 15.34.100) In this way, we can guarantee that no sidewalks will be obstructed by trailers (Vineyard Municipal Code 10.08.020), and that streets are clear from unnecessary cars parking on the side of streets (Vineyard Municipal Code 10.04.040).

 Just like most cities, Vineyard also has occupancy limits for single-family dwelling units.
 Occupancy limits exist to protect the renters by preventing landlords from crowding tenants into substandard and unsafe conditions.
 Occupancy limits also exist to benefit other residents of the city by reducing parking and traffic congestion.
 Most of Vineyard’s units are designated as single-family dwelling units (Vineyard Zoning 15.60), which means one family shall live it the unit.
 A family, in Vineyard code, is defined as any number of people who are related by blood, marriage, adoption, or court sanctioned guardianships, or four unrelated people, or two unrelated people and any children related to either of them (Vineyard Zoning 15.60.020).